react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-events.md

 ### `screenListeners` prop on the navigator

-You can pass a prop named `screenListeners` to the navigator component, where you can specify listeners for events from all screens.
+You can pass a prop named `screenListeners` to the navigator component, where you can specify listeners for events from all screens for this navigator.
 This can be useful if you want to listen to specific events regardless of the screen, or want to listen to common events such as `state` which is emitted to all screens.

 Example: